-3.B.12 Emission Point AA-028 is subject to the requirements of the NESHAP for Stationary Reciprocating Internal Combustion Engines, 40 CFR 63, Subpart ZZZZ.
+3.B.12 For Emission Points AA-028 and AA-030, the permittee is subject to the requirements of the NESHAP for Stationary Reciprocating Internal Combustion Engines, 40 CFR 63, Subpart ZZZZ.
 For purposes of this subpart, the engine is considered a new, emergency engine located at an area source of HAP.
 As such, the permittee shall meet the requirements of Subpart ZZZZ by meeting the requirements of 40 CFR 60, Subpart JJJJ.